William H. Luden: Career

+In 1881, Luden collaborated with a pharmacist to develop a menthol throat lozenge.
+He differentiated his cough drops with amber coloring which was different from the typical red cough drops sold at the time.

 Menthol cough drops replaced the cumbersome vials of menthol that people with colds had carried to relieve their symptoms.
-Luden introduced new packaging methods as well, lining boxes with wax paper to extend shelf life.
-Perhaps his most remarkable innovation was to give samples to railroad workers, giving the product effectively national exposure in an early example of guerilla marketing.
+He had retailers display his cough drops rather than the door to door sales tactics used at the time.
+Luden introduced new packaging methods, using wax paper to line the boxes in order to extend shelf life.
+He gave samples to railroad workers, who spread awareness of the product along railroad networks in an early example of word-of-mouth advertising.

 In 1882, he moved his operations to 37 N. 5th St., and offered an extensive line, including cough drops, hard and soft candies, chocolates and marshmallow products.
 Luden manufactured his own chocolate for his candies unlike many confectioners of the time.
-In 1892 Luden moved his operations to a larger building at Sixth and Washington streets in Reading.
+He expanded his operations to a four-story building at Sixth and Washington streets in Reading and had approximately 150 employees.
+In 1923, he built a four-story factory on North Eighth and Walnut Street and had over 850 employees.

-In 1900, he moved to still larger quarters on Eighth street beyond Walnut, where he erected a four-story brick building, expanded in 1909.